 What is neutering

-Your pet will be admitted into hospital in the morning and will go home that evening.
-Modern anesthetics and pain relief ensure minimal risk and discomfort, however, they may have stitches (removed after 10 days).
-They may need to wear a lampshade collar to stop them from licking the stitches for a speedy recovery.
-To learn more about surgery, click here.
+Don't worry, neutering or “spaying” in females and “castration” in males doesn't change your pet's personality or energy.
+Your pet will be admitted to hospital in the morning and will go home that evening.
+Modern anesthetics and pain relief ensure minimal risk and discomfort.
+They will have a few stitches that will be removed after 10 days.
+Your pets may also need to wear a lampshade collar or a bodysuit to ensure a speedy recovery.
+We're here to support you every step of the way, so contact us if you’ve any concerns.
+Please click here to learn more about surgery.

 What is castration?